-Linux: permissions/права/sudo
+Linux: permissions/права/sudo & user/group management

 • POSIX based file permissions пришли еще с UNIX (поэтому актуальны и для MacOS), они определили формат назначания прав read/write/execute для user/group/others; подробнее ниже